Anniyan (soundtrack): Telugu

-Release history
+Release

 The soundtrack album which was distributed by Star Music and AnAK audio, was released at a soft launch held on 13 May 2005 in Chennai.
 Later, the soundtrack for the Telugu dubbed version titled Aparachithudu was distributed by Aditya Music and released on 3 June 2005.
 Following, the success of the Tamil and Telugu versions, the makers planned to dub and release the film in Hindi as Aparichit: The Stranger and its soundtrack was released on 17 April 2006 by Venus Music.

 Reception

 The music was received well by the audience and the tracks "Kadhal Yaanai" and "Kannum Kannum" topped the charts.
 T. Krithika Reddy of The Hindu remarked, "Harris has steered clear of dreary conventions in music making.
 Anniyan too proves his relentless quest for freshness."
 Sreedhar Pillai of The Hindu said that the audio was impressive, with a combination of peppy songs and semi-classical numbers that will appeal to all.
 Another music critic pointed out that songs in Shankar's films become a rage only after the release of the films, as his lavish picturisation enriches the music.
 Comparing the music with those of Rahman's in Shankar's previous films, Krishnakumar of Rediff.com said, "Jayaraj doesn't disappoint, but while ARR wafted and lingered, Jayaraj explodes and fizzles away.
 Kumaari and Iyengar veetu azhage try to seep into your head and Randakka tempts you to tap your feet.
 But only momentarily. [...] you won't recollect them once the songs are over."
 A reviewer from Indiaglitz called that the album "has both flavor and fervor".
 In contrast, Deepak Lakshmanan of Behindwoods termed tracks are termed as "passable" except "Iyengaaru Veetu", and claimed that "Keeping in mind with the film's music only had limited scope contrasting with the film's nature, Jayaraj managed to put his best efforts.
 But this cannot be termed Shankar's or Jayaraj's best film in terms of music".